top of page

 Introduction

-A sewage treatment plant (STP) for a hospital is essential for managing the wastewater generated by medical facilities.
-These plants are designed to treat sewage and wastewater to ensure that it is safe for discharge into the environment or for reuse.
+A sewage treatment plant for hospital settings is essential for wastewater management in healthcare facilities.
+These plants are specially designed to handle hospital effluents, treating medical wastewater to ensure it is safe for discharge into waterbodies or for reuse in non-potable applications.

 Key Components of a Hospital Sewage Treatment Plant

-• Secondary Treatment: Biological processes, such as activated sludge or trickling filters, are employed to further reduce organic matter and pathogens.
+• Secondary Treatment: Uses biological treatment processes such as activated sludge or trickling filters to reduce organic contaminants and pathogens.

 Conclusion